-That is why Thriveworks Manassas offers therapy for Dependent Personality Disorder.
+That is why Thriveworks Manassas in Prince William offers therapy for Dependent Personality Disorder.
 Healing is possible.
 Many of our clients have learned to live their own, unique, independent lives with the help of a counselor, therapist, or psychologist.

 The Symptoms of Dependent Personality Disorder

 When people have Dependent Personality Disorder, two false beliefs fuel their behavior.
 First, these individuals tell themselves that they cannot provide for themselves and meet their own needs.
 Second, these individuals tell themselves that only other people are capable of taking care of them.
 Thus, the disorder drives people to be dependent upon others for their every emotional, psychological, financial, and/or material need.
 Individuals with the disorder are often clingy, and they often experience separation anxiety.
 They often have a skewed self-perception that minimizes their skills and abilities.
 They often accept criticism and critique without questioning it.